sergiosja/Budget-Architect/README.md

 ### Fundamentals

-The front end is written in HTML/EJS and CSS, while the backend is NodeJS with ExpressJS.
+The front end is written in HTML/EJS and CSS, while the backend is JavaScript with NodeJS.
 You can view dependencies in the JSON file.

 I decided to go with PostgreSQL as my database, as it is a free, easy to use and highly scalable.